 Siwa is also famed for producing some of the country’s best dates, and you may be able to sample straight from the tree – just ask locals first.
 Every November, Siwa holds the Siwi Palm Date Festival.

-Two pro tips for your Siwa trip: befriend a local for advice on things to see around Siwa, and try the local Abu Mardem chicken or lamb – a spiced dish that’s marinated for eight hours before being put into an iron pot and buried under the sand to cook.
+Local tip: Try the local Abu Mardem chicken or lamb – a spiced dish that’s marinated for eight hours before being put into an iron pot and buried under the sand to cook.

 It’s always sunny in this fully-integrated little town along the pristine shoreline of the Red Sea, just north of Hurghada.
-El Gouna has become the base for a multinational community of digital nomads, young families, and expats convinced that life is better by the sea.
+El Gouna has become the base for a multinational community of digital nomads, young families, and expats convinced that life is better by the water.

 With its world-class services, restaurants and living spaces, it's a great place to visit but also a fine place to set up your seaside office.
 There are plenty of coworking spaces and solid wifi connections, and lots of ways to keep busy outside of work hours – why work from home when you can work from El Gouna?